engelvinter/tellsticklove/README.md

 > reboot

 Log into home-assistant:
-* Set login and password
+* Set login and password.
-* Set city
+* Set city.
-* set date & time format in profile
+* Set date & time format in profile.
 * Add MQTT integration.
-Use <ip-number> as broker since Mosquitto already running.
+Use loop-back (127.0.0.1) as broker since Mosquitto already running.
-* Verify that the devices are discovered
+* Verify that the devices are discovered.
-* Create a label for the  switches
+* Create a label for the  switches.
-* Create four automations: EveningTurnOn, EveningTurnOff, MorningTurnOn, MorningTurnOff
+* Create four automations: EveningTurnOn, EveningTurnOff, MorningTurnOn, MorningTurnOff.